-Emergency measures are being introduced on 20 May 2022 to manage the risk of Xylella in Carya spp. imported as seeds for sowing.
+Emergency measures were introduced on 20 May 2022 to manage the risk of Xylella in Carya spp. imported as seeds for sowing.
 Refer to our BICON Alert for further information.

-The Australian Government Department of Agriculture, Water and the Environment maintains a range of import requirements for a number of plant species to safeguard Australia against the bacterial plant pathogen, Xylella (Xylella fastidiosa).
+The Australian Government Department of Agriculture, Fisheries and Forestry maintains a range of import requirements for a number of plant species to safeguard Australia against the bacterial plant pathogen, Xylella (Xylella fastidiosa).

 About Xylella and its risk to Australia’s plant industries

 Xylella is a serious plant bacteria that affects a large number of common plants species including:

 - forestry and amenity trees

 Xylella is not present in Australia but is of major concern to Australia’s plant industries.
 If it gets into Australia it will be practically impossible to eradicate.

 This bacterial disease originated in the Americas and has spread to Europe with recent detections in Spain, Portugal and Israel.
 In the Americas it is causing hundreds of millions of dollars in damage.
 Costs to California’s grapevines alone amount to $100 million per year.